IDMNYU/IdeationPrototyping_LadyK_Spring24/syllabus.md

 [Back To The Top](#Syllabus-Short-Cuts)

+### Using AI

+Should a student find the need to use AI for their coursework, they are required to: 1. discuss the need and 2. how they used it on their blog, 3. attaching screen shots of the correspondence.

+Course work submitted without this annotation, discussion, and documentation will be considered in violation of the [NYU Student Code of Conduct](https://engineering.nyu.edu/life-tandon/student-life/student-advocacy/student-code-conduct#chapter-id-34265).

+Positive/successful use of AI and generative software (in addition to documenting the process on your blog post) include a collaboration with the AI to further your process or information starting point about a topic.
+AI should never be used to finalize an assignment or information source.
+Students are repsonsible for cross checking the AI, verifying it's claims.
+Otherwise, they are responsible for the errors and "hallucinations" that the AI generates.

 ### Special Note about work for this class:

 * These are large projects which develop over _a series of weeks_.
 Each week they are assessed for their development and strides from the previous weeks.
 As with any process, time in between completion of work allows for the development of the project.
 Hence forth, "cram sessions" are worthless here.
 If you see the assignments as check lists, you are in grave danger.
 If you think you can do 3 or 4 weeks of work in half the time, you are mistaken and have missed the value of this course.
 You are also wasting your valuable time.
 This isn't a course, that you can "catch up with".